shaneMcCabe2/crypto_market_monitoring_pipeline/README.md

 # Crypto Market Monitoring Pipeline

-An end-to-end data engineering project that ingests cryptocurrency market data from multiple sources, processes it incrementally, and surfaces insights through analytics and dashboards.
+An end-to-end data engineering project that ingests cryptocurrency market data from multiple sources, transforms it using dbt, and implements data quality monitoring with a dimensional model (STAR schema).

 ## Project Overview